lidaa/LidaaTwigBundle/README.md

 TODO:
 ============
 - Add ajax and highligh to JsExtension
-- Add ajax and highligh to JsExtension
+- Format a number according to language in NumberExtension
 - Tests